LayintonDev/airdrop/README.md

-# Merkle Tree Based Airdrop
+# Merkle Tree-Based Airdrop

 ---

-This repository contains a smart contract implementation of a Merkle Airdrop and the accompanying JavaScript scripts to generate and verify Merkle proofs.
-The airdrop allows users to claim tokens using Merkle proofs, which ensures that only eligible addresses can claim the tokens.
+This repository provides a smart contract implementation for a Merkle-based airdrop, along with JavaScript scripts for generating and verifying Merkle proofs.
+The airdrop mechanism uses Merkle proofs to ensure that only eligible addresses can claim tokens.

->> Note : every address here is from the hardhat testsuite you can check script to create it in your hardhat enivornment .
+>> Note: All addresses used in this implementation are derived from the Hardhat test suite.
+You can refer to the script for creating these addresses within your Hardhat environment.

 ## Table of Contents
 - [Setup and Installation](#setup-and-installation)